Distortion (music): Pre-amplifier distortion

 The pre-amplifier section of a guitar amplifier serves to amplify a weak instrument signal to a level that can drive the power amplifier.
 It often also contains circuitry to shape the tone of the instrument, including equalization and gain controls.
 Often multiple cascading gain/clipping stages are employed to generate distortion.
 Because the first component in a valve amplifier is a valve gain stage, the output level of the preceding elements of the signal chain has a strong influence on the distortion created by that stage.
 The output level of the guitar's pickups, the setting of the guitar's volume knob, how hard the strings are plucked, and the use of volume-boosting effects pedals can drive this stage harder and create more distortion.

-During the 1980s and 1990s, most valve amps featured a "master volume" control, an adjustable attenuator between the preamp section and the power amp.
-When the preamp volume is set high to generate high distortion levels, the master volume lowered, keeping the output volume at manageable levels.
+During the 1980s and 1990s, most valve amps featured a "master volume" control, an adjustable attenuator between the preamp section, and the power amp.
+When the preamp volume is set high to generate high distortion levels, the master volume is lowered, keeping the output volume at manageable levels.